possibilities/meteor-client-sessions/README.md

 I'll add instructions eventually.
 Until then check out demo app in repo.

+## Security recommendations

+If you're implementing authentication on top of client-sessions [OWASP](https://www.owasp.org) recommends a some things that the library doesn't (can't¿) enforce:

+1. Do everything over HTTPS!

+2. The library exchanges/invalidates client session keys on a schedule and whenever the browser is reloaded but OWASP recommends renewing the session ID after any privilege level change.
+See [Renew the Session ID After Any Privilege Level Change](https://www.owasp.org/index.php/Session_Management_Cheat_Sheet#Renew_the_Session_ID_After_Any_Privilege_Level_Change).
+You can do this in your code like this:

+    Meteor.call('refreshClientSession');

+3. If you're only hosting one application per host the defaults should be good.
+See OWASP's [Domain and Path Attributes](https://www.owasp.org/index.php/Session_Management_Cheat_Sheet#Domain_and_Path_Attributes) if you're setting the cookie's path or domain through `ClientSession.config()`.

+4.

 ## Running the demo

 1. Make sure you have Meteor installed